 Non-Hodgkin lymphoma statistics

-- In 2010, 12,180 people in the UK were diagnosed with non-Hodgkin lymphoma (all subtypes combined) in 2011.
+- 12,783 people in the UK were diagnosed with non-Hodgkin lymphoma (all subtypes combined) in 2011.

-- In 2011, there were 4,646 deaths from non-Hodgkin lymphoma in the UK.
+- There were 4,676 deaths from non-Hodgkin lymphoma (all subtypes combined) in the UK in 2012.

-Cancer Research UK would like to thank the following people for their kind help and expert advice: Dr Alex Smith and Professor Eve Roman, Haematological Malignancy Research Network (HMRN, funded by Leukaemia & Lymphoma Research); Dr Hamish Ross, National Cancer Intelligence Network (NCIN) haematology Site-Specific Clinical Reference Group (which is hosted by Public Health England); Dr Steven Oliver, Knowledge and Intelligence Team (Northern & Yorkshire) on behalf of the NCIN; Dr Russell Patmore, Queens Centre for Oncology and Haematology, Castle Hill Hospital; and Dr Debra Howell, HMRN.
+We would also like to thank the following people for their kind help and expert advice: Dr Alex Smith and Professor Eve Roman, Haematological Malignancy Research Network (HMRN, funded by Leukaemia & Lymphoma Research); Dr Hamish Ross, National Cancer Intelligence Network (NCIN) haematology Site-Specific Clinical Reference Group (which is hosted by Public Health England); Dr Steven Oliver, Knowledge and Intelligence Team (Northern & Yorkshire) on behalf of the NCIN; Dr Russell Patmore, Queens Centre for Oncology and Haematology, Castle Hill Hospital; and Dr Debra Howell, HMRN.
 However, the contents are entirely the responsibility of Cancer Research UK.

 Question about cancer?
 Contact our information nurse team